 Nicky Hardy Holistics

 Hi there!
-My name is Nicky and I work from my treatment room at my home in Bury St Edmunds, I offer Reflexology, Reiki and Indian Head Massage therapies as well as Hopi Ear Candling.
+My name is Nicky and I work from a relaxing treatment room at my home in Bury St Edmunds, I offer Reflexology, Reiki and Indian Head Massage therapies as well as Hopi Ear Candling.
 Bury St Edmunds is easy to get to from the A14 and is not far away from Elmswell, Thurston, Thetford, Newmarket, Stowmarket, etc.

 I am passionate about each and every holistic/complementary therapy that I offer and it always amazes me how much they can affect our entire bodies and mood.
-Having seen what stress can do to the people I love - not only mentally, physically, but also emotionally - I hope to help you feel more relaxed and less stressed.
+Having seen what stress can do to the people I love - not only mentally, physically, but also emotionally - I hope to help people feel more relaxed and less stressed.

 I look forward to meeting you and finding out how I can help you feel better x

 REFLEXOLOGY AND THE 5 PILLARS OF A HEALTHY MENOPAUSE

 I recently qualified in Reflexology for Menopause and have learned so much about how stress can exacerbate symptoms.
 I learned that our adrenals also produce oestrogen which is why stress is so bad for perimenopause.
 Reflexology is known to be good for stress and anxiety and it was one of the things Sally Earlam suggested to bring down their stress levels.
 The Five Pillars to a Healthy Menopause is such an interesting way of looking at ways of helping yourself.
 If you would like a copy of the document from my course, please do let me know.
 I hope to now use Reflexology to help lovely ladies struggling with menopause symptoms and, even if they are taking HRT, are still suffering.
 I take HRT as the night sweats were just